synt7x/knightc/README.md

 Faithful[*](#differences) [Knight](https://github.com/knight-lang/knight-lang) optimizing compiler targeting x86, x86-64, AArch64, and ARM.
 Compiles Knight programs into static executables for Windows and Linux, without any undefined behavior.

+## Disclaimer

+This project is currently in open beta, and thus its features are not complete.
+Feel free to contribute, test, and keep the compiler to specification.

 ## Usage

 To run knightc, you must atleast have [Lua 5.1](https://lua.org) or LuaJIT (recommended) installed.
 If you have Lua installed, you can run: